-This Raspberry Simple Syrup is equal parts sweet and delicious, so easy to make, and totally gorgeous.
+This Raspberry Syrup is equal parts sweet and delicious, so easy to make, and totally gorgeous.
 Do yourself a favor and whip some up for drinks today!

 It probably goes without saying that my preferred use for simple syrup is cocktails.
 You can use it to quickly and easily sweeten and flavor a daiquiri, martini, margarita, etc. But don't forget that you can use simple syrup (flavored and otherwise) in mocktails, lemonades, iced and hot teas, iced and hot coffee drinks, and on and on.
 It's so versatile!